 The package is grounded in international humanitarian law, international human rights law, and principles of state and corporate accountability, and is designed to operate effectively within domestic legislative frameworks while giving effect to Australia’s international obligations.

-This multidisciplinary approach reflects a commitment to legal integrity, independence, and the rule of law, translating ethical imperatives into clear, enforceable legal safeguards rather than symbolic or political statements.
+This multidisciplinary approach reflects a commitment to legal integrity, independence, and the rule of law, and translates moral imperatives into clear, enforceable legal safeguards rather than symbolic or political statements.

 Associate Professor Sara Dehm